UP

 Painting on wood

 Girl with a Flute, and its probable pendant tronie Girl with a Red Hat, are the only two works on wooden supports that can be linked to Vermeer.
 The fact that they were painted on panels has been used in the past as an argument against the authenticity of these small works, but we know from the estate inventory that at Vermeer's death in December 1675, Vermeer had, besides ten canvases, six panels ready for use.
-It is quite conceivable that he reserved these panels specifically for his small tronies.
-The surviving panel tronies have similar dimensions, comparable to the small panels used by his Leiden contemporaries Rembrandt, Gerard Dou and subsequently Frans van Mieris for this type of painting.
+It is quite conceivable that he reserved these panels specifically for his small tronien.
+The surviving panel tronien have similar dimensions, comparable to the small panels used by his Leiden contemporaries Rembrandt, Gerard Dou and subsequently Frans van Mieris for this type of painting.
 Although dendrochronological research into the tree rings of Girl with a Red Hat has not yet proven successful, for Girl with a Flute, this method indicates that the tree from which the plank originated must have been felled between 1651 and 1661.
 Taking into account seasoning time, this suggests that the panel could not have been painted before approximately 1655 at the earliest, but more likely around 1665.

 Painter's Studio with Color Grinder and Model Posing